Golden Circle in One Day: A Step-by-Step Itinerary

 Common Mistakes When Visiting the Golden Circle

-• Starting too late in the day, especially in winter
+• Starting too late in the day in winter

 • Trying to add too many extra stops